This post contains affiliate links, and we will be compensated if you make a purchase after clicking on the links.

 4. Can you provide a tailored nutrition/diet plan?

 Even if your dog isn’t having weight issues, asking your veterinarian about your pup’s diet can help him live a long, healthy life.
-The vet will examine your furry friend’s current health, lifestyle, age, and other underlying factors to come up with the types and brands of food that he should be eating.
+The vet will examine your furry friend’s current health, lifestyle, age, and other underlying factors to determine the types and brands of food he should be eating.
 They’ll often recommend foods with real ingredients, such as chicken or fish, and caution you to stay away from foods with preservatives, additives, and animal by-products.
 Just as proper nutrition is essential for growing kids and adults, foods high in nutrients can help puppies and adult dogs live their best lives.

 5. When should I schedule dental cleanings for my dog?